College of Pharmacy Student Handbook

 Institutional Accreditation

-MBKU is accredited by the Western Association of Schools and Colleges Senior College and University Commission (WSCUC), a regional accreditation body recognized by the U.S. Department of Education (USDOE) and the Council on Higher Education Accreditation.
+MBKU is accredited by the Western Association of Schools and Colleges Senior College and University Commission (WSCUC), a regional accreditation body recognized by the U.S. Department of Education and the Council on Higher Education Accreditation.
 WSCUC is located at:

 1080 Marina Village Parkway